livy-or-ivy/discordbot-project-base/README.md

 For this you need know how use discord api, and JavaScript, search for tutorials

 # What apps i need to program like a professional?
-you need a code viewer (i recommend visual studio code) and node.js to host your bot on heroku you need more two apps, heroku cli and git.
+you need a code viewer (i recommend visual studio code) and nodejs. to host your bot on heroku you need more two apps, heroku cli and git.

 # Ok i have all this, how i turn my bot on?